Feo's Stuff

 That's not the worst of it.

-In the county cemetery, three bodies re-animate, grab the hearse outside, and go tearing off.
+In the county cemetery, three bodies re-animate, grab the hearse outside - a freaking 1960 Buick Electra Funeral Coach(!) - and go tearing off.

 The hunt has begun.

-THE OTHER SIDE is very biblical in tone yet avoids being preachy.
+THE OTHER SIDE is quite biblical in tone yet avoids being preachy.
 The gunplay and action sequences are truly amazing and so is the lavish gore (even more so considering what this movie cost!).
-The fight scenes are choreographed far better than most studio offerings - no shaky, blurry camera dance to substitute for action.
+The fight scenes are choreographed far better than most studio offerings - no shaky cam to substitute for action.
 The stunts can be downright stunning!
 And in addition to the gory Horror and the Thrilling action, there is also a twisty mystery that Samuel intends to solve: Who the hell killed him and what happened to Hannah?

 Neighborhood Watch